hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 7. **Tool Name Extraction:** Remove parenthetical text like "(recommended)" from tool names
 8. **Simple Comments:** Use "Replaced" for company name, address, and logo rules
 9. **Comment Attribution:** Always include "Secfix AI" as comment_author for all operations
-10. **MANDATORY CONTEXT-AWARE GRAMMATICAL CORRECTNESS:** All replacement text must be grammatically correct in context - analyze sentence structure, use proper articles (a/an based on SOUND), maintain capitalization consistency, preserve punctuation, and ensure natural flow
+10. **MANDATORY UNIVERSAL SEMANTIC ANALYSIS:** All replacement text must be grammatically correct using the 3-step semantic analysis process - detect context, analyze compatibility, apply intelligent replacement strategy.
+No hardcoded text patterns - use semantic understanding for any document type

 **DO NOT include:**